Frequency Asked Questions

 A: No. There is a difference between a degree in theology and becoming ordained as a minister.
 A theology degree is an academic certification, generally requiring anywhere from 2 to 10 years of university study to obtain.
 Academically, a degree in theology is considered the same as a degree in philosophy and is generally required if you wanted to teach religion at a university level.

 Ordination simply requires a demonstration of your commitment to the church and is provided as an acknowledgment of the church's recognition of your commitment.
-All 50 states accept ordination to perform religious ceremonies, including weddings.
+Ordination is widely accepted to perform all religious ceremonies, including weddings.

 Q: Will I be authorized to perform weddings in my state?